Local Authors

 salutes local author Jack Vance

-• A true Bay Area native, Jack Vance has lived in Oakland for his entire professional career.
+• A true Bay Area native, Jack Vance lived in Oakland for his entire professional career.
 Since his first published story, "The World-Thinker" in 1945, Vance has written over sixty books.

 • Walden Pond Books has at least two Jack Vance fans on our staff who have consistently and unhesitatingly recommended the works of Jack Vance to our customers as some of the finest science fiction and fantasy ever published.